Looking to get comfortable in your new baby wrap?

 Read our quick checklist of troubleshooting tips for getting you and your baby comfy in your wrap!

 As any wrapper knows, there are countless ways to tie your wrap; regardless of which carry or tie you choose, this checklist will help you get comfortable!
-These tips can be used for wrapping with any woven or stretchy wrap, including Moby Wraps, Wrapsody Breeze and Wrapsody Stretch wraps.
+These tips can be used for wrapping with any woven or stretchy wrap, including Moby Wraps, Wrapsody Breeze and Wrapsody Hybrid wraps.

 #1: Check that you have good posture!
 An achy back is usually caused by poor posture or by a baby wrap tied too loosely.